Anshul-Birla/cse110-w21-group28/specs/adrs/0016-Hiding-TaskList.md

 ## Considered Options

 * Do not hide the task list.
-* Hide the task list
+* Hide the task list automatically
+* User hides task list manually

 ## Decision Outcome

-We decided to not hide the task list.
+We decided to allow the user to hide the task list manually, as this gives the user the option to declutter their own workspace rather than forcing them and possibly adding confusion.